Glitz, glamour and gowns! See the best-dressed stars on the Emmys red carpet

-It's the 69th Annual Primtime Emmy Awards, and the stars are hitting the red carpet in their Sunday best!
+It's the 69th Annual Primetime Emmy Awards, and the stars are hitting the red carpet in their Sunday best!
 Here are some of the most talked-about looks of the night.

 Nicole Kidman